mapdonnelly/md/content/project/aedes_suitability/index.md

 external_link: ""

 image:
-  caption: Bar charts represent surveillance data on Aedes aegypti (red) and Aedes albopicturs (pink) collections.
-The blue lines mapped on top of these charts represent the predicted population growth rates for Aedes aegypti.
-The predicted growth rates track well with observed surveillance data.
-These models can be used to project future changes in population dynamics and identify communities that may need additional resources for vector control.
+  caption: Bar charts represent surveillance data on *Aedes aegypti* (red) and *Aedes albopicturs* (pink) collections.
+The blue lines mapped on top of these charts represent the predicted population growth rates for *Aedes aegypti*.
   focal_point: Smart